Kryomatix/kryomatix.github.io/TKB mini 7x3.md

 PCB component placement and hot-plate soldering
 ![20211128_123214](https://user-images.githubusercontent.com/95006894/148989712-83e8b8d3-4964-42ad-bc37-11cd230571ee.jpg)

-The pcb colums were soldered together using 2.54mm header pins that were trimmed down in length
+The PCB columns were soldered together using 2.54mm header pins that were trimmed down in length
 ![20211130_132931](https://user-images.githubusercontent.com/95006894/148990070-416cd75c-8802-47ed-a834-467573ff9c86.jpg)

 Once soldered, the I removed the entire electronics assembly and moved it to a new frame printed out of matte gray PLA